-Total disability, at any age, if an employee is permanently disabled for all regular work and has at least 10 years (120 months) of creditable railroad service.
-Employees with 5-9 years of creditable railroad service, if at least 5 years were after 1995, may qualify for tier I only (as defined on page 33) before retirement age on the basis of total disability if they also meet certain social security earnings requirements.
+Total disability, at any age, if an employee is disabled for all regular work and has at least 10 years (120 months) of creditable railroad service.
+Employees with means a physical or mental disability that prevents any regular employment.

+5-9 years of creditable railroad service, if at least 5 years were after 1995, may qualify for tier I only (as defined on page 33) before retirement age on the basis of total disability if they also meet certain social security earnings requirements.
 An age reduced tier II amount would be payable at age 62.